Filing requirements

 However, these time limits no longer apply if a request for early publication is submitted under Article L612-21 CPI, 1° (R612-24 CPI, paragraph 4).

-Furthermore, these time limits are not subject to reinstatement or further processing requests.
+Furthermore, these time limits do not benefit from reinstatement or further processing.

 Principle and time limit